-Terms of service – you need them on your site and we lawyers love them.
+Terms of service – you need them on your site, and we lawyers love them.
 Having said this, what percentage of consumers actually read terms of service?
 The answer is undoubtedly an appalling low number, which has legal ramifications.

-The dominant method for quoting terms to visitors to a website is to create a link at the bottom of the site like you see on this site and millions of others.
-This is known as a browsewrap agreement.
+The dominant method of quoting terms to visitors to a website is to create a link at the bottom of the site like you see on this site and millions of others.
+This contract is known as a browsewrap agreement.
 It is also difficult to enforce in court for the very reason you asked the question leading you to this article – people don’t read them!

 As mentioned previously, I have browsewrap terms at the bottom of this site.
 Why is this if the terms are not enforceable?
-Well, this is not a membership site so there really is no way to force visitors to click a box agreeing to the terms.
+Well, this is not a membership site, so there is no way to force visitors to click a box agreeing to the terms.
 Even though a browsewrap is probably not enforceable, it still serves a prophylactic purpose.
 People expect to see them, particularly on a lawyer’s website.
 Of course, I also have a “hear a yodel” page as well, so you can see how seriously I take those links on the bottom of the site.

 What percentage of consumers read the terms of service on a website?
 Very few.
 Does this have legal ramifications?
 Yes.
 A commercial website needs to make sure it takes this into account by using site documents and processes that will bind the consumer.

 If you have a site and are concerned about your terms of service, feel free to contact me.